 I can be honest with you guys, right?!
 I used to vacuum twice a day (when the kids were younger), and now I might vacuum every week (or every two weeks): I’m pretty slack.

 Now when I say I don’t “vacuum”, I mean I don’t lug out the big vacuum cleaner that often.
-I do a surface clean with our handheld dust-buster every 2nd day, but that’s about it.
+We have a dust-buster which does an average job, and I do this a few times a week.

 The big cleans don’t happen as frequently as they used to – mainly because I’m lazy; and it’s much easier just grabbing the dust-buster when it gets visibly bad.